pytorch/torchrec/docs/source/concepts.rst

 refer to this as the sharded embedding module forward that is used in training and inference of a TorchRec model,

--  Feature All to All/Input distribution (input_dist)
+-  Feature All to All/Input distribution (input_dist) - Communicate
-   - Communicate input data (in the form of a KeyedJaggedTensor) to the appropriate device containing relevant embedding table shard
+   input data (in the form of a ``KeyedJaggedTensor``) to the appropriate device containing relevant embedding table shard

--  Embedding Lookup * Lookup embeddings with new input data formed after feature all to all exchange
+-  Embedding Lookup - Lookup embeddings with new input data formed after feature all to all exchange

--  Embedding All to All/Output Distribution (output_dist)
+-  Embedding All to All/Output Distribution (output_dist) - Communicate
-   - Communicate embedding lookup data back to the appropriate device that asked for it (in accordance with the input data the device received)
+   embedding lookup data back to the appropriate device that asked for it (in accordance with the input data the device received)

 -  The backward pass does the same but in reverse order.